Parenting Programmes for Families

 • are homeless

-• Chaotic lifestyle and/ore moves around a lot
+• chaotic lifestyle and/or moves around a lot

 • are not in education, employment or training